cozy/cozy-setup/README.md

 > guest$ sudo apt-get install upstart
 > guest$ sudo reboot now

-Then use the Fabric script to launch the cozy install
+Once your system is prepared, then use the Fabric script to launch the cozy
+install:

 > host$ fab -H user@ip:port install

-Fill what you want when installer will ask you information about the certificate.
+Fill what you want when installer will ask you for informations about the certificate.

-Be patient some commands or app deployements could take few minutes.
+Be patient some commands or app deployements could take a few minutes.
 It depends about your network and your hardware capabilities.

 # Test

-If nothing goes wrong, you can access to https://IP:80 to create your cozy main account.
+Once installation done, you can access to https://IP:80 to create your cozy main account.

-The port 80 must be open on the (virtual) machine.

 For Vagrant user, uncomment this line in the Vagrantfile and reload the vm.